hughdbrown/just-enough/scipy_stats.md

 uniform = scs.uniform(scale = a, loc = b) # Variable that holds the uniform distribution
  									  	  # ranging from a-b.

-Note that there are A TON of distributions available to grab just like this - these are just the most common ones that I've used thus far.
 ```

 #### Useful Distribution Methods